wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 ![](@attachment/Clipboard_2020-05-29-21-49-05.png) 4:18

-You will be prompted to answer a bunch of questions, starting with the name of the package, which we will call `datadjokes`, and then it asks you a bunch of other questions.
+You will be prompted to answer a bunch of questions, starting with the name of the package, which we will call `dadjokes`, and then it asks you a bunch of other questions.
 You can just hit enter to select the default answer for each question.

 ![](@attachment/Clipboard_2020-05-29-21-50-11.png) 4:37